rmcanany/SolidEdgeHousekeeper/README.md

 You can refine the search using a property filter, a wildcard filter, or both.
 See **FILE SELECTION AND FILTERING** below for details.

-If any of those annoying little errors are found, a log file will be written to your temp folder.
+If any errors are found, a log file will be written to your temp folder.
 It will identify each error and the file in which it occurred.
 When processing is complete, the log file is opened in Notepad for review.